 Conventional medicine and many scientists assure us that there is no need to detox.
 The body’s detox organs are powerful and will manage just fine.

 Many of the substances listed above are allegedly safe.
 Take mercury, for example, a metal commonly used in dental amalgam fillings.
 It is generally deemed safe and still used in many dental practices.
 Some countries, such as Sweden, Norway, Denmark and Germany have now banned its use, but stress that this is out of environmental concerns rather than possible health risks.
 So, it is bad for the environment, but not our bodies?

 If you google ‘mercury’ in a different context though, e. g. how to safely handle it in chemistry classes in schools or how to clean up small mercury spills (e. g. from a broken old-fashioned thermometer) you will read that the utmost care is required and safety precautions must be taken is highly toxic.
 Likewise, old dental amalgams that have been removed from teeth need to be disposed of as toxic waste.
 While in your mouth, however, mercury is apparently completely benign and safe!
+Nothing to worry about?

 If you would like to learn more about your own levels of toxic exposure and how to better support your liver, Melanie Ryan offers a Detox MOT which can help lighten your body’s toxic load and tweak your diet so it provides the nutrients the liver needs to perform at its best.
 The Detox can ultimately lead to maintaining a healthy weight for a lifetime.

 - Do you often suffer from headaches or migraine?

 - Do you sometimes have watery or itchy eyes or swollen red or sticky eyelids?

 - Do you often have dark circles under your eyes?